SC junks plea seeking consular access for Indian man accused in murder plot of Sikh separatist in US

 The Supreme Court on Thursday dismissed a petition alleging irregularities in the arrest of Nikhil Gupta, an Indian national who has been accused by the United States of conspiring to assassinate a Sikh separatist in New York, reported Live Law.

 The petition was filed by one of Gupta’s family members.
-The petitioner had sought directions to provide adequate consular access to Gupta from the Indian Embassy in the Czech Republic.
+The petitioner had sought directions to provide adequate consular access to Gupta, among other requests, from the Indian Embassy in the Czech Republic.

 Gupta, 52, is in a prison in Prague, the capital of the Czech Republic.
 The United States has filed a request with the Czech authorities to extradite him.

-The Supreme Court said it was a sensitive matter and the Union government would decide on it.
+The petitioner alleged that Gupta’s arrest was marked by irregularities, including the absence of a formal arrest warrant.
+The petitioner also contended that Gupta’s fundamental rights were violated as he has been denied consular access, the right to contact his family in India and the freedom to seek legal representation, reported Live Law.

+At the last hearing, Senior Advocate CA Sundaram, appearing for the petitioner, had told the court that the only relief he was seeking was consular assistance from the Indian Embassy in the Czech Republic.

-The Czech Republic’s justice ministry has also said that courts in India do not have jurisdiction over the case.
+The Czech Republic’s justice ministry said last month that Indian courts do not have jurisdiction over the case.

 On November 29, the United States Attorney’s Office, Southern District of New York, announced that it had filed “murder-for-hire charges” against Gupta in connection with his alleged participation in a thwarted plot to assassinate a Sikh separatist leader.
 Each charge carries a maximum sentence of 10 years in prison.